 Some refer to Sorath (the geomantic spirit of the Sun) as the Anti-Christ and true Bigger Bad behind Satan because his sacred number is 666.
 As it happens, there are no references of Sorath in The Bible.
 The number 666 in the Book of Revelation represents a being that is subordinate to Satan.

 Even in the context of The Bible, the Levantine deity Moloch is correctly identified as a solar deity.
 According the bible, he demanded child sacrifices.
 However, little is known about the deity to know who he is exactly, and Archeologists are doubting what legends are saying about him.

 It's in more than just the folklore, it's canon (in the both senses of the word!)

-The Abrahamic God is viewed by some religions as their God of Evil, like in Gnosticism and Hebrew Mythology.
+The Abrahamic God is viewed by some religions as their God of Evil, as is the case in Gnosticism.